Table of Contents

 Supervisors should craft thoughtful interview questions.
 Questions must be directly connected to the skills necessary to successfully carry out the position and based on the job description.
 Interviews may not include questions pertaining to age, gender, religious affiliation, ethnicity, sexual orientation, marital status, transportation, GPA, class status or extracurricular activities.

 Once students have been screened and offered a position, the supervisor will request to hire the student through JobX.
-Hire requests are approved by the Student Employment Program Coordinator.
+Hire requests are approved by the Student Employment Program Manager.
 Upon approval, both the student and supervisor receive email confirmation.

 Any changes (job changes or secondary positions) to a student’s work assignment after the initial hire must be done via an Award Release Form.
 Students may do a full or partial award release.
 A full release moves all remaining funds to a new position.
 A partial release moves a specified portion of funds to a new position, allowing a student to work in more than one position simultaneously.